Catana791/Fresh791/README.md

  ===============================================

   Hello!
-I am a json modder for the game Mindustry <br>
+I am a json modder for the game [Beschriftung des Hyperlinks](https://github.com/Anuken/Mindustry/ "Mindustry Repository")  <br>
-  and the head dev of Fading Revelations and Floatydustry!
+  and the head dev of [Fading Revelations](https://github.com/Fresh791/Fading-Revelations/ "Fading Revelations Repository") and [Floatydustry](https://github.com/Fresh791/Floatydustry/ "Floatydustry Repository") !

   If you like you can talk to me, I don't bite ^_^